eclipse-sumo/sumo/docs/web/docs/Netedit/editModesCommon.md

 # Select

-Select network objects according to various criteria.
+This mode selects objects according to various criteria.
 Selected objects can be moved or deleted together.
-It is also possible to set attributes for all selected junctions (or all edges) at the same time using **inspect mode**.
+It is also possible to set attributes for all selected objects (i.e. junctions or edges) at the same time by clicking one of the selected objects afters switching to **inspect mode**.
+This mode also allows to save and load selections to a file and to compute [joins and differences](#modification_mode) of saved selections.

 ![](../images/ModeSelect1.png)
 The left frame shows information about the current selected elements